isomorfeus/isomorfeus-react/ruby/docs/lucid_func_component.md

 ```

 #### Restrictions
-As restriction LucidFunc and LucidMaterial::Func cannot set default values for app_store, class_store or instance_store.
-Also prop validation is not applied to these component types.
+Automatic prop validation is not applied to these component types.
+Props can be manually validated if desired.